 At this point, you might wonder if all this research has any practical applications.
 In fact, oil, coal, and peat come from fossilized material.
 Diatomaceous earth, pretty popular in the gardening world, is actually made up of fossilized algae skeletons.
 Finally, spectacular-looking marble is surprisingly made of metamorphosed limestone.

 Next, you're probably wondering how many of these guys (and ladies) are out there, and where all these people work.
 First, you'll find about 3,000 professional paleontologists located throughout the United States.
-Most of these fossil catchers work for colleges and universities, with industries the next biggest employer.
+Most of these fossil catchers work for colleges and universities, with industries being the next biggest employer.
 Paleontologists are also sprinkled through government agencies.

 Let's say you work at a university.
 You'll work as a professor, teaching classes and supervising students' research, but you're also expected to perform your own research and write professional papers.
 In a private research organization, you might track the evolution of animals and plants.
 Industry-based paleontologists basically research what their bosses tell them to research.
 For example, oil companies hire paleontologists who analyze microfossils from rock chips brought up during oil well drilling work.